pilvento/ationetdocs/ATIONetDoc.md

 method-of-payment.
 The Network company doesn’t own the site(s) or the vehicles.

+**Retail**.
+A type of ATIONet subscription where the subscriber owns the sites and enrolls Fleet Companies to operate with its own method-of-payment.

 **Merchant**.
 On a Network type subscription, the Merchant is the company who own the sites.

-**Retail**.
-A type of ATIONet subscription where the subscriber owns the sites and enrolls Fleet Companies to operate with its own method-of-payment.
+**Company**.
+On a Network or Retail type subscription, the Company is the company who own the fleet.

 **Terminal**. **** Transaction capture device at the site.